-The transport chapter of the ERP is generally seen by stakeholders as one of the most comprehensive and ambitious.
+The transport chapter sets out a comprehensive and ambitious approach to reducing emissions.
 Many of its initiatives will be complex and challenging to deliver.

 We are off to a good start, having already made significant progress on some key ERP initiatives.
 The Clean Vehicle Programme is well underway, and the Clean Vehicle Discount scheme has already helped triple electric vehicle sales since it was introduced.
 More makes and models of low emission vehicles are entering the country all the time providing more options for people to reduce their fuel consumption.
 Planning is also advanced for the Clean Car Upgrade and social leasing trials to ensure low-income communities benefit from this transition.